uboslinux/ubos-docs/sphinx/developers/toyapps/ruby-rails-blog.rst

   This is performed by the list of files and directories, which then is copied recursively to below ``${pkgdir}/ubos/share/${pkgname}/`` (expanded to ``/ubos/share/ruby-rails-blog`` on the target device).
-* Finally, we create a directory below ``/var/log/ruby-rails-blog`` that will be the parent directory for the Rails log files.

 About ``ubos-manifest.json``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^